x123/kdy-iss/docs/sail-handling.md

    will trim the sail in unintended ways, and might lead to the sail collapsing.
    If you raised the pole with the port jib sheet hanging over it, now is the time to take that off, so it goes under the pole.
-5. (skipper, trimmer, tailor, mainsail) Hold the boat stable on a downwind course and the spinnaker flying.
+5. (skipper, trimmer, tailer, mainsail) Hold the boat stable on a downwind course and the spinnaker flying.
 If the spinnaker collapses before the gybe is completed, gybe back, get it flying, and start over.
 6. (Bowman) Cleat in the starboard spinnaker sheet into the front of the